maw101/Mini-Projects/README.md

 ---------
 * [Simple Inventory Management System](src/SimpleInventoryManagementSystem/) - an Object-Oriented application that manages an inventory of products.
 * [Simple JavaScript Library](src/SimpleJSLibrary.js) - a simple Object-Oriented library design holding Books, Media, and Movies.
+* [Shape Area and Perimeter Classes](src/ShapeAreaAndPerimeterClasses/) - a collection of shapes developed using abstract parent classes.